atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 who is both a priest and smuggler on the Romney marshes.

-Doctor Syn's primary focus at present is to generate accurate polynomial approximations to functions.
-You are probably famililar with many of the functions we are targeting:
+Doctor Syn's primary focus at present is to generate accurate polynomial approximations to key functions important to the execution of many programs.
+You are probably familiar with many of the functions we are targeting:

 | Rust Function | calculates |